 Pace University - New York is among your top options if you're planning on studying Computer Software & Applications.
 Soon after graduating, Computer Software students typically earn about $48,902 in the first five years of their career.
 Based in New York, New York, this university is right for individuals who prosper in an urban setting.

 It's hard to find a better school than Rochester Institute of Technology if you wish to pursue Computer Software & Applications as a major.
-Computer software students from Rochester Institute of Technology earn a boost of around 8.6% over the typical income of computer software & applications majors.
+After graduating, Computer Software students typically earn an average of $47,950 at the beginning of their careers.
 The location of Rochester, New York, is nice for learners who opt for a quieter, suburban region.

 Rider University is a wonderful decision for students pursuing a Computer Software & Applications degree.
 Students who graduate from this program report average early career wages of computer software and mid-career wages of $81,944.
 This school is located in the suburban area of Lawrenceville, New Jersey, near shops and other entertainment.